TOM: Coast to coast and floorboards to shingles, this is The Money Pit Home Improvement Show. I’m Tom Kraeutler.

 So, again, the website is ASHI.org – A-S-H-I.o-r-g.

 TOM: Good luck with that project.
 Thanks so much for calling us at 888-MONEY-PIT.

 LESLIE: You are tuned to The Money Pit Home Improvement Radio Show on air and online at MoneyPit.com.
-Give us a call, 24 hours a day, at 888-MONEY-PIT presented by HomeAdvisor, where you can find top-rated home service pros and book appointments online, all for free.
+Give us a call at 888-MONEY-PIT presented by HomeAdvisor.
+You can get instantly matched with top-rated pros for any home project and book appointments online, for free.

 Where home solutions live, this is The Money Pit Home Improvement Show.
 I’m Tom Kraeutler.